 Poor quality output.
 Employees missing work due to diabetes-related care has an impact on all of your employees and workgroups.
 It can result in poor-quality goods and services caused by a number of factors, including: fatigue or understaffing, reduced productivity, excess manager time looking for employee replacements, hiring temp workers, and poor morale among employees who must perform extra work to cover for absent co-workers.

 A recent Australian dataset linked diabetes with productivity losses, causing researchers to come to the conclusion that the condition could be costing the country billions of dollars.
 Researchers estimated a 10 percent decrease in productivity across the represented population.

 While these numbers are not encouraging, they do provide motivation for companies to continue to find ways to help employees not only manage their type 2 diabetes, but help at-risk employees prevent onset.
-So take some time during National Diabetes Month to learn more about how Fitbit Care health coaching can help employees with type 2 diabetes management, or find some new ideas in our white paper, “The Impact of Diabetes on the Workplace.”
+So take some time during National Diabetes Month to find some new ideas in our white paper, “The Impact of Diabetes on the Workplace.”